cheuktingli/psitip/README.rst

     PsiOpts.setting(lptype = "H")

 The :code:`get_bayesnet` method of :code:`Region` returns a :code:`BayesNet` object (a Bayesian network) that can be deduced by the conditional independence conditions in the region.
 The :code:`check_ic` method of :code:`BayesNet` checks whether an expression containing conditional mutual information terms is always zero.
 The :code:`get_region` method of :code:`BayesNet` returns the :code:`Region` corresponding to the network.
+The :code:`graph` method of :code:`BayesNet` draws the Bayesian network (as a Graphviz graph).
 E.g.:

 .. code-block:: python